maurymarkowitz/Peoples-Computer-Company-code/README.md

 ##V3N1 [September 1974](https://archive.org/details/1974-09-peoples-computer-company)

 No new programs, but starting with this issue they began re-printing older games.
-These contain modifications, relatively minor in many cases and often limited to renumbering a REMs, but enough to justify putting the new versions here.
+These contain modifications, relatively minor in many cases and often limited to renumbering and REM statements, but enough to justify putting the new versions here.

 p.
 24 number - from V1N1
 p.
 24 bagels - from V1N2